 8. Phenotropil (Phenylpiracetam)

 Phenotropil (also known as Phenylpiracetam or Carphedon) – one of the most controversial smart drugs.
 The drug was developed in early 1983, at the Russian Institute of Space Biology and Medicine.
 It was designed to help astronauts increase their working performance.
-However, now Phenotropil has a wide range of action: boosts concentration, enhances neuromuscular connections and motor skills, improves memory function, increases pain tolerance, reduces the severity of hypnotic action of ethanol and hexenal, stimulates antibodies generation as a reaction to antigen introduction.
-The term “asthenia” is widely-used in Russian clinical practice.
-It is comparable to chronic fatigue syndrome that means general weakness, lack of mental and physical energy and sometimes narcolepsy.
+However, now Phenotropil has a wide range of action: boosts concentration, enhances neuromuscular connections and motor skills, improves memory function, increases pain tolerance, reduces the severity of hypnotic action of ethanol, and hexenal, stimulates antibodies generation as a reaction to antigen introduction.
+The term “asthenia” is widely used in Russian clinical practice.
+It is comparable to chronic fatigue syndrome that means general weakness, lack of mental and physical energy, and sometimes narcolepsy.
 In that case, Phenotropil can help CFS sufferers to get back to normal life and restore their emotional energy.
-Several clinical trials done in asthenic people showed its effectiveness.
-For example, placebo-controlled trial of Phenylpiracetam done on 180 patients with chronic fatigue showed 87.5% treatment efficiency.
+Several clinical trials done in asthenic people showed effectiveness.
+For example, a placebo-controlled trial of Phenylpiracetam done on 180 patients with chronic fatigue showed 87.5% treatment efficiency.

 Similar results were obtained on the asthenic adolescents.
-30 days long monotherapy with Phenotropil improved their memory, attention, and cognitive functions, as well as cerebral blood flow.
+Thirty days long monotherapy with Phenotropil improved their memory, attention, and cognitive functions, as well as cerebral blood flow.
 Standard treatment combined with Piracetam was less effective.
-Another official indication for use is organic brain syndrome followed by attention and memory deficits.
+Another official indication for use is organic brain syndrome, followed by attention and memory deficits.
 This includes traumatic brain injuries, hypoxia, and ischemic stroke.
 However, Phenylpiracetam is less commonly used in the treatment of severe brain injuries like ischemia, compared to Piracetam or Cortexin.
 Most studies of this substance were done on chronic fatigue sufferers.

 Individuals who should consider using this supplement includes students, athletes, and those interested in boosting their energy levels.
 Anyone looking to stay alert and awake, whether this is needed for studying or being more productive at work could benefit from this supplement.
-It can be used before a test in order to bolster focus and improve memory (although during an actual study session will probably be more effective than right before the test itself).
+It can be used before a test to bolster focus and improve memory (although during an actual study session will probably be more effective than right before the test itself).
 Athletes and bodybuilders can also reap a lot of benefits from this supplement.
 Not only can it be an effective pre-workout substance to help you train harder, but many have found it also helps with recovery.
 Strength and weight training athletes may feel like they can recover faster after intense workouts with Phenotropil.

-A most common side effect of Phenylpiracetam is insomnia.
+The most common side effect of Phenylpiracetam is insomnia.
 That’s why it is recommended to take it before 3 pm.
 Some people may experience the opposite effect while taking Phenotropil – excessive sleepiness.
 The next side effects are pretty common to all stimulants: impulsivity, irritability, and anxious mood.
 Also, Phenotropil may cause hypertension (increased blood pressure) and skin redness.
 So it is better to start with the lower dosage, just like with any other Nootropic.
 If you experienced side effects and it outweighs the benefits, it’s better to stop taking it.
 However, according to data from clinical trials, adverse effects may disappear within two weeks without ceasing the treatment.